ubccr/ccrdocs/pages/2fa.md

 - If you recently changed phones and did not setup a new OTP token on your new device you will be locked out of your account.
 Please contact [CCR Help](help.md) to receive instructions on how to proceed.
-- If you forgot your password you can reset it in the [Identiy Management (IDM) portal](https://idm.ccr.buffalo.edu/auth/forgotpw).
+- If you forgot your password you can reset it in the [Identity Management (IDM) portal](https://idm.ccr.buffalo.edu/auth/forgotpw).
 - Please check [CCR's Frequently Asked Questions (FAQ)](faq.md) for additional help and solutions.